 TGbe editor: Please modify the two paragraphs in this subclause as shown below:

 Each STA of a non-AP MLD that is operating on an enabled link shall maintain its own power management mode and power states as defined in 11.2 (Power management) and 10.47 (Target wake time (TWT)).
-Frame exchanges on an enabled link are possible when the STA of the non-AP MLD operating on that link is in the awake state [CID 2356](see 11.2.3 (Power management in a non-DMG infrastructure network)).
+Frame exchanges on an enabled link are possible when the STA of the non-AP MLD operating on that link is in the awake state [CID 2356]or in active mode (see 11.2.3 (Power management in a non-DMG infrastructure network)).

-[CID 3255]NOTE—A setup link is defined as enabled if at least one TID is mapped to that link and is defined as disabled if no TIDs are mapped to that link (see 35.3.6.1 (TID-to-link mapping)).

-[CID 2325]Figure 35-4 (Each STA of a non-AP MLD maintains its own power state) illustrates the power save operation for multi-link.
+[CID 3255][CID 2325]Figure 35-4 (Each STA of a non-AP MLD maintains its own power state) illustrates the power save operation for multi-link.
 As depicted in the figure, during the initial portion of the illustration, both STAs of the non-AP MLD are in active mode and involved in frame exchange.
-At a later point in time, STA 2 ofﾠnon-AP MLD operating on link 2 signals PM = 1 to AP 2 to enter power save mode and transitions to doze state.
+At a later point in time, STA 2 ofﾠthe non-AP MLD operating on link 2 signals PM = 1 to AP 2 to enter power save mode and transitions to doze state.
 It remains in doze state for the rest of the illustration.
-STA 1 of non-AP MLD continues to remaining active mode and participates in frame exchanges with AP 1 of AP MLD operating on link 1.
+STA 1 of the non-AP MLD remains in active mode and participates in frame exchanges with AP 1 of the AP MLD operating on link 1.
 When STA 1 enters power save mode, it provides an indication (i.e., PM = 1) to AP 1.
-While in power save mode, STA 1 signals awake state to AP 1 by transmitting a frame (such as PS-Poll) on link 1.
+While in power save mode, STA 1 signals awake state to AP 1 by transmitting a frame (such as PS-Poll frame) on link 1.
 STA 1 participates in frame exchange with AP 1 while in awake state.

 35.3.10.2 Basic BSS operation